Triangle offense: NBA

 The triangle offense was used very effectively by the Bulls during the 1995–96 season.
 Jordan, back at the helm for the team in his first full season since coming out of retirement, won his fourth NBA MVP award.
 He also finished the season as the league's leading scorer for the 8th time.
 The Bulls recorded a then NBA-record 72–10 season en route to what was then their fourth NBA championship.
 Jackson won his first (and only) NBA Coach of the Year Award for his efforts during his team's record-breaking season.
 Overall, the Bulls won six NBA titles during the 1990s, and the team is considered to be one of the NBA's greatest dynasties.

 Jackson installed the triangle offense again when he started coaching the Lakers in the 1999–2000 season, with Winter once again serving as an assistant on his staff.
 This time, Shaquille O'Neal and Kobe Bryant served as the focal points of the team's offense.
 O'Neal won the NBA MVP Award in 2000, and Bryant rose to prominence as one of the NBA's newest stars.
 The Lakers became an elite NBA team during Jackson's first term as their coach, making four NBA Finals appearances in five years and winning three straight championships from 2000–2002.
 At the end of the 2004 Finals, which resulted in losing to the Detroit Pistons, his contract was not renewed.
 Jackson returned to the Lakers as head coach starting in the 2005–2006 season.
 Despite the presence of Bryant as the centerpiece of the team, the Lakers could not get past the first round of the playoffs in 2006 or 2007.
 However, the team acquired versatile forward Pau Gasol from the Memphis Grizzlies during the 2008 season.
 With Bryant and Gasol running the triangle offense, the Lakers made the NBA Finals three straight times and won in 2009 and 2010.
 In the process, Jackson surpassed Red Auerbach's record of most titles won by an NBA coach.

 When Phil Jackson retired as a head coach at the end of the 2010–2011 season, he finished his career with over 1000 victories over the course of his coaching career, regular season and playoff games combined.
-Jackson, Jordan, Pippen, Rodman, O'Neal and Bryant are all Hall of Famers.
+Jackson, Jordan, Pippen, Rodman, O'Neal, Bryant and Gasol are all Hall of Famers.
 Tex Winter earned induction into the Hall of Fame in 2011 for his contributions to basketball involving the triangle offense.
 He was an assistant for both the Bulls and Lakers on the first nine of Jackson's 11 championship teams, and served as a consultant to the Lakers on the final two.